FuzzyStatic/blizzard/README.md

 fmt.Printf("%+v\n", dat)
 ```

+### Fetching Diablo 3 data

-You can get information about the current D3 hardcore necromancer leaderboards:
+You can use the functions prefixed with "D3" to acquire Diablo 3 information.
+For example, you can get information about the current D3 hardcore necromancer leaderboards:

 ```go
 dat, err := blizz.D3SeasonLeaderboardHardcoreNecromancer(15)